 Example

--- Set all queries in the target queue to run on Serverless resources.
-CALL hg_set_query_queue_property('insert_queue', 'computing_resource', 'serverless'); -- Set the priority to 2 for queries in the target queue when using Serverless resources.
-CALL hg_set_query_queue_property('insert_queue', 'query_priority_when_using_serverless_computing', '2');
+-- Run all queries in the target queue using Serverless resources CALL hg_set_query_queue_property('insert_queue', 'computing_resource', 'serverless'); -- Set Serverless query priority to 2 CALL hg_set_query_queue_property('insert_queue', 'query_priority_when_using_serverless_computing', '2');

 Syntax